intrig-unicamp/mininet-wifi/README.md

 ## Note
-Mininet-WiFi should work fine in any Ubuntu distribution from 14.04, but in some cases (only if you have problems when start it) you have to stop NetworkManager with `stop network-manager` (you can also use `sudo systemctl stop network-manager` or `sudo service network-manager stop`).
+Mininet-WiFi should work fine in any Ubuntu distribution from 14.04, but in some cases (only if you have problems when start it) you have to stop _Network Manager_ with either `sudo systemctl stop network-manager` or `sudo service network-manager stop`.

 ## Book
 We are glad to announce that the Mininet-WiFi book has been published!